-NOTE: On September 28, 2018, the U.S. Food and Drug Administration (FDA) approved the first systemic agent, the immune checkpoint inhibitor cemiplimab,1 for patients with metastatic cutaneous squamous cell carcinoma or locally advanced cutaneous squamous cell carcinoma who are not candidates for curative surgery or curative radiation.
+NOTE: On September 28, 2018, the U.S. Food and Drug Administration (FDA) approved the first systemic agent, the immune checkpoint inhibitor cemiplimab-rwlc,1 for patients with metastatic cutaneous squamous cell carcinoma or locally advanced cutaneous squamous cell carcinoma who are not candidates for curative surgery or curative radiation.
 Prior to this approval, a number of systemic agents and regimens, such as cetuximab, were used, with only modest (if any) benefit.
-According to the FDA indication, cemiplimab is an appropriate first-line option for unresectable cutaneous squamous cell carcinoma except for non-kidney organ transplant recipients, kidney transplant recipients who do not want to risk dialysis, and patients with severe autoimmune diseases (such as severe colitis).
+[Editor's Note: A sentence here has been deleted from the original spotlight because it was not consistent with FDA labeling.]
 According to the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines),2 cetuximab can be considered as an option.

 Non-melanoma skin cancers, most of which are characterized histologically as basal cell or squamous cell carcinomas, are the most common cancers in the United States and usually are the least lethal: about 3,000 people die of basal cell carcinoma3 in the United States annually, and as many as 15,000 deaths may be attributable to squamous cell carcinoma.4 The vast majority (~90%) of cases of squamous cell carcinoma can be attributed to cumulative sun exposure.5 Patients who have undergone organ transplantation are roughly 100 times more likely to develop squamous cell carcinoma compared with the general population.6

 Surgical Excision: The Gold Standard